 PLC courses leading to the following QQI Major Awards may be used for entry into this course.Search for PLC Courses offering these awards

 (Click on the Codes)

-DN550 students who take Information and Library Studies modules obtain an entry-level qualification in Information and Library Science that is recognised by the Library Association of Ireland (LAI).
+DN550 students who take a Master's in Information and Library Studies modules obtain an entry-level qualification in Information and Library Science that is recognised by the Library Association of Ireland (LAI).